siman/legs/FUNCTIONS.md

 Yields : `"WebDriver"` - a WebDriver instance

  * url : String - web url

+#### <a name="EXECUTE"></a>`EXECUTE/input : Object/executor : String` : `scala.this.Predef.Map.empty[String, scala.Any]`
+execute arbitrary JavaScript code on some provided input Yields : `scala.this.Predef.Map.empty[String, scala.Any]` - indices and values after map reduce

+ * input : Object - some input value
+ * executor : String - executor function for which the first parameter is the input value

 #### <a name="MAP_REDUCE"></a>`MAP_REDUCE/collection : List/map : String/reduce : String` : `scala.this.Predef.Map.empty[String, scala.Any]`
 execute a JavaScript Map and Reduce functions over input collection